Robin Windsor’s family thank fans for ‘outpouring of love and celebration’

-In a statement, they also asked for an end to speculation about the dancer’s death.
+The dancer’s family have asked for ‘constant’ speculation over his death to stop

-The family of former Strictly Come Dancing star Robin Windsor has thanked fans for the “outpouring of love and celebration” for the professional dancer after his death at 44.
+The family of former Strictly Come Dancing star Robin Windsor has thanked fans for the “outpouring of love and celebration” following his death, aged 44.

-Windsor appeared on the main show between 2010 and 2013 and was paired with celebrities including model Patsy Kensit, actresses Anita Dobson and Lisa Riley, and Dragons’ Den star Deborah Meaden.
+Windsor joined BBC’s dance competition show in 2010, and participated in four series up until 2013.
+He was forced to step down after being left paralysed for four days due to a slipped disc.

-He also danced with Great British Bake Off host Alison Hammond in the 2015 Christmas special and with Susanna Reid in 2011’s Children In Need special.
+Windsor’s celebrity partners during his time on the show included Patsy Kensit, former EastEnders star Anita Dobson, Lisa Riley and Dragon’s Den tycoon Deborah Meaden.

-However, a statement from his family asked for “constant” speculation over his death to stop.
+However, his family have asked for “constant” speculation over his death to stop.

-It said: “We would like to thank everyone for the outpouring of love and celebration of our beloved Robin.
+“We would like to thank everyone for the outpouring of love and celebration of our beloved Robin,” a statement from the family read.

 “While we understand that there is a huge public and media interest around his passing, we as a family need time to process our shock and grief.